What Is The Current In The 10.0 Resistor

 • "A 10.0 Ω resistor always has the same current flowing through it."
 This is incorrect.
 The current depends on the voltage across the resistor, which is determined by the surrounding circuit configuration.

 • "A higher resistance always means less current."
 This is true for a given voltage.
-However, if the voltage is increased proportionally, the current can remain the same or even increase.
+On the flip side, if the voltage is increased proportionally, the current can remain the same or even increase.

 • "Resistors don't affect the circuit."
 Resistors are fundamental circuit elements that control current flow and voltage distribution.
 They play a crucial role in the behavior of the entire circuit.

 • "Ohm's Law doesn't apply to AC circuits."
 Ohm's Law still applies instantaneously in AC circuits.
-However, when dealing with sinusoidal voltages and currents, it's usually more convenient to use RMS values.
+Even so, when dealing with sinusoidal voltages and currents, it's usually more convenient to use RMS values.

 FAQ